Compliance

 Challenge 1: International Medical Graduates (IMGs)

 The issue: AI tools often struggle to evaluate foreign credentials, non-U.S. medical schools, or international residencies.
-This can produce disparate impact against physicians and nurses trained abroad.
+This can produce disparate impact against physicians and nurses trained abroad, conflicting with immigration and anti-discrimination laws.
+IMGs comprise a significant portion of the healthcare workforce, making this a critical area.

 Compliance approach: